 If tax is due on the pension then it will be deducted under the Pay as You Earn (PAYE) system.
 Details of the PAYE reference number will be provided with confirmation of your pension at retirement.

-When will my pension increase?
+Will my pension increase?

-Pensions are reviewed each year and any increase granted is applied on the anniversary of the date you first started to receive your pension.
+Pensions are reviewed each year and any increase granted is applied on the anniversary of your retirement.

 How does my pension increase?